BrianA1995/Nested_UnZip/README.md

 # Nested_UnZip
 This program searches through all the folders starting at a specified path using recursion.
-It scans all folders for compressed files file type ".rar" or ".zip" and uncompresses them.
+It scans all folders for compressed files and uncompresses them.
 The patoolib library is used to extract files and folders.

+FIle Types Supported:
+".rar"
+".zip"

 Steps:
   1. You need to put in your source path in the config file before you run the program.